zakariamohamed123/p3-aggregate-methods/README.md

       return average_grade
 ```

-Since in this example we don't care about the course and only the grade lets get the values from the `grades`
+Since in this example we don't care about the course and only the grades lets get the values from the `grades`
 dictionary using `self._grades.values()`.
 We can now sum the grades and divide it by the number of the courses we have which will end up being the average of the students grades across all the enrollments.

 ## Conclusion

-In conclusion, aggregate methods are tools that can help you process data in many-to-many relationships.
+ Aggregate methods are tools that can help you process data in many-to-many relationships.
 These methods allow you to compute various aggregate values that can provide insights into the relationships between different entities, such as the number of courses a student is enrolled in, the number of students in a course, or the average grade of a student.
 They can help you identify trends, patterns, and relationships between different entities.

 ***